Date sugar

 Date sugar is a type of sugar found most commonly in natural food stores since it is less processed than more conventional sugars.
 It is made from dried dates and adds a rich sweetness to recipes, although it will not dissolve when added to drinks.
 It also does not melt like granulated sugar which can limit its use.
 It is sometimes promoted as a healthier alternative to brown sugar, although it can be quite expensive.

-Date sugar is derived from the whole date fruit; therefore can be called a whole food; it is 100% fructose; a natural monosaccharide found in fruit and is digested differently to table sugar; a disaccharide.
+Date sugar is derived from the whole date fruit; therefore can be called a whole food.
+The sugar content of a date consists of equal parts fructose and glucose (two common monosaccharides), with the remainder made up of sucrose.

 Date sugar should not be confused with date palm sugar, also called palm sugar, as this is made from the sap of the sugar palm tree, including date trees.

-Date sugar is made from the date palm plant, date sugar is a less refined sugar than typical white sugar.
 Date sugar can be substituted in many foods and beverages.